 ABC is open access and peer-reviewed, which publishes articles on all aspects associated with breast cancer research, ranging from pathophysiology, prevention, early detection, and diagnosis, to treatment, molecular and cellular biology, genetics, epidemiology, psychological issues, rehabilitation, and quality of life.
 While the emphasis of the journal is on breast cancer, ABC also publishes issues related to benign breast diseases and breast health.

 - Original article

-Original articles should not exceed 5,500 words, including abstract and references, figure legends and tables.
-The number of tables, figures and references should be appropriate to the manuscript content.
-Authors whose first language is not English are advised to have their manuscripts checked carefully before submission.
+Original articles should be limited to 5,500 words and contain an abstract (limited to 250 words), references (With DOI), figure legends, and tables.
+The number of tables, figures, and references should fit the manuscript content.
+Authors with a first language other than English need to have their manuscripts proofread prior to submission.

 Abbreviations of standard SI units of measurement should be used.